 If you’ve been browsing the website and would like to join us on a Meet it’s best to come to the Creation climbing wall and meet us on a Thursday evening first.
 That way you can meet some of the members and many questions can be answered directly.

 After that have a look at the forthcoming events on the Meets page and decide which meet you would like to attend.
-Meets are announced by the Meets Secretary via the Mercian Yahoo Group e-mail and also via the forum.
+Meets are announced by the Meets Secretary via the Mercian Mailing List e-mail and also via the forum.
 Once the announcement has been made you can contact the Meets Secretary by e-mail, the forum, telephone or in person to sign up.

 If you are new to mountaineering you will find it best to attend your first meet in spring, summer or autumn.
 These meets tend to require less equipment and the activities that the members undertake are less committing.
 Meets in winter (December to March) see members keen to pursue itineraries that are only suitable for experienced mountaineers.